(3 semester credits each)

 In today’s world, it is widely held that global-scale culture supersedes governments and political boundaries; economy is paramount.
 The new buzzword to explain this phenomenon is “globalization.”
 But what does this supposedly new concept really entail?
 Globalization is about movement and interaction: people, culture, technology, goods and services, money, religion and ideologies are moving through porous borders causing immediate and intense contact.
 This cultural contact affects everyone in the global village albeit in vastly different ways.
 Where does Japan and Japanese culture fit within globalization?

 How can sociology help us understand education in Asia?
 This course attempts to show the scope and usefulness of sociological theorizing to comprehend the educational processes in Asia.
-In the course students will emphasize the diversity of theoretical approaches, issues in the field and the application of this knowledge to the understanding that an individual position in society largely depends on schooling.
+In the course, students will emphasize the diversity of theoretical approaches, issues in the field and the application of this knowledge to the understanding that an individual position in society largely depends on schooling.
 Education is changing rapidly and it is not an easy task to present the excitement of a dynamic field with diverse and disparate topics.
-Despite these challenges, the course will present the development to date of the sociological study of education in Asia, and assess the strengths and weakness of current educational policies in order to point out the prospects for the future.
+Despite these challenges, the course will present the development to date of the sociological study of education in Asia, and assess the strengths and weakness of current educational policies in order to point out the prospects for die future.

 Medicine and Health Care in East Asia